Transport in China: History

 China is in the midst of a massive upgrade of its transport infrastructure.
 Until recently, China's economy was able to continue to grow despite deficiencies in infrastructure development.
-This is no longer the case, and the Government realizes that to keep the economy moving forward, they need an efficient system in place to move goods and people across the country.
+This is no longer the case, and the government realizes that to keep the economy moving forward, they need an efficient system in place to move goods and people across the country.
 According to World Bank statistics, goods lost due to poor or obsolete transport infrastructure amounted to one percent of China's GDP as recently as the most current survey (mid-1990s).
 Logistic costs account for 20% of a product's price in China, compared to 10% in the United States, and 5% in other developed countries.

 Ports are being improved for greater use of China's waterways, and airports are being improved across the country.
 Related industries such as construction equipment, engineering, container security, and electronics and safety devices have also grown rapidly.

 Regulation

 Mainland China

-Transport in Mainland China is regulated by a new agency formed from the Ministry of Transport, the Ministry of Railways, the Civil Aviation Administration of China.
+Transport in mainland China is regulated by the Ministry of Transport and its subordinate departments such as the National Railway Administration and the Civil Aviation Administration of China.

 Special administrative regions

 The aforementioned transport authorities have no jurisdiction in Hong Kong and Macau.
-Hong Kong's transport is regulated by Transport Department of Hong Kong whereas Macau's transport is regulated by Land, Public works and Transport Bureau of Macau.
+Hong Kong's transport is regulated by the Transport Department of Hong Kong, whereas Macau's transport is regulated by the Transport Bureau of Macau.